 Level of risk in relation to UK taxation that we are prepared to accept

 The UK companies see compliance with tax legislation as key to managing our tax risk.
 The UK companies understand the importance of tax in the wider context of business decisions and have processes in place to ensure tax is considered as part of our decision-making process.

 The UK companies have relationships with professional advisers that allow them to seek expert advice on complex areas of tax.
 Their approach is to ensure they are compliant and understand their responsibilities with regards to tax, rather than looking for ways to aggressively avoid payment of tax.

 Approach to dealing with the UK tax authorities

-Our communication with HMRC is focused around timely tax compliance, for example meeting relevant filing and payment deadlines for taxes.
+Our communication with HMRC is focused on timely tax compliance, for example meeting relevant filing and payment deadlines for taxes.
 We commit to:

 - Making fair, accurate and timely disclosure in correspondence and returns, and responding to queries and information requests in a timely fashion.